forkchili/step-meme-advices/README.md

 ## Final words

+The main advice I would like to share with everybody is : **be curious, search, learn and practice**.
+That is not only for meme, but for life in general.
+Ask questions, look it up, learn, and enjoy the journey !

+Today, everything can be found on the internet.
+You have billions of tutorial on how to do anything.
+Infinite knowledge ser.
+Real question is not "how to do so and so", but rather "Do I want to learn it?".

+Improve yourself and your memes can only get better :) !
-Hope that will inspire you and help you in your question to get better !
+Hope that will inspire you and help you in your own quest !

+Fork Chili out,

+Cheers !🥂